windmaomao/adventofcode/2015/md/js/Array.md

 [4,5,6].chunk(2)
 ```

-When I am working for `aoc` competition, I find that I always need to write some utility function to simplify the workflow.
-This is especially true after I worked with `Ruby`, `Kotlin`, and I realize that the language does not matter too much for simple problems.
+When I am working for `aoc` competition, I find that I always need to write some utility function for `Javascript` to simplify the workflow.
+This is especially true after I worked with `Ruby` and  `Kotlin`.
+And I realize that the language does not matter too much for simple problems.
 What matters more is your way of understanding the problem thus drafting the workflow and writing functions.

 ---